XanderHere/SNAP/README.rst

 # SNAP

-This is is a simple Python project that simulates the card game of Snap between 2 players, Alex and Kratos.
+This is is a simple Python project that simulates the card game of Snap between 2 players, Alex and Uncle Ben.

 This repo demonstrates base level understanding of Python and object-orientated programming.